Byron Chubbuck: Escape

-On December 21, 2000, Chubbuck unlocked his handcuffs and broke out of a prisoner transport van by kicking down the steel-mashed windows.
+On December 21, 2000, Chubbuck unlocked his handcuffs and broke out of a prisoner transport van by kicking down the steel-meshed windows.
 He ran away from the guards, who were unable to chase after him to prevent the other prisoners in the van from escaping as well.
 After this, he coerced a man and woman into driving him to a nearby Wendy's restaurant.
+He briefly left the country to reside in Mexico, but returned to the United States to try and have his wife join him in Juarez, Mx.

 In a call to KZRR-FM radio station on February 5, 2001, Chubbuck admitted to "robbing banks to help the Zapatistas in Chiapas, Mexico".
-Chubbuck said he would turn himself in on the conditions that an FBI agent admit that he was trying to kill him and for a jail guard to be arrested for abusing inmates, claiming that "He beats inmates, he gases them, he leaves them chained".
+Chubbuck said he would turn himself in on the conditions that an FBI agent admit that they were trying to kill him and for a jail guard to be arrested for abusing inmates, claiming that "he beats inmates, he gasses them, he leaves them chained".
 He also admitted to buying the key to free himself from his handcuffs from the guard.
 During his brief time in freedom, he robbed 8 more banks.

-Second capture
+Recapture

 On February 6, 2001, FBI agents staked outside of a trailer van where Chubbuck was hiding using an undercover mole.
 After Chubbuck was confirmed to be in there, a shootout started, where Chubbuck attempted to make a car getaway.
 After a short chase, Chubbuck was shot in the chest and subsequently captured.
 After being transported to the University of New Mexico Hospital, Chubbuck recovered from all his injuries.